RENCI-NRIG/CICI-SAFE/SDX/readme.txt

 To run the demo for SDX, you need to run a safe server first, and then run the ahab controller to start the sdx service

 [1] run riak-server
+  Deploy a riak server in ExoGENI, in SAFE_SDX directory (Configuration file in src/main/resources/riak.conf) ./build.sh
+  ./ahab.sh -c riak

-  Deploy a riak server [you can use our riakserver directly 152.3.145.36:8098], or you can deploy a Riak server in Docker container
+  Or you can deploy a Riak server in Docker container
   $sudo docker pull yaoyj11/riakimg
   $sudo docker run -i -t  -d -p 2122:2122 -p 8098:8098 -p 8087:8087 -h riakserver --name riakserver yaoyj11/riakimg Start riak service